 QUIST-ARCTON: The African Union and the U.N.
 Security Council warn that both sides must quit fighting, stop the bellicose rhetoric and return to the negotiating table now.
 South Sudan says it is ready.
 Sudan's president, too, has indicated that he's prepared to comply and talk peace with the South's leaders, who just recently he called insects that must be crushed.

 Ofeibea Quist-Arcton, NPR News, Juba.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.